WaffleBweh/SQLi_Demo/README.md

 TODO: Write history

 ## Credits & License
-Copyright (C) 2017 - Loris DE BIASI and Julien SEEMULLER
+Copyright &copy; 2017 - Loris DE BIASI and Julien SEEMULLER

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by